Table of Contents

 autoreset parameter of

-VBoxManage modifyhd; see the section called “VBoxManage modifyhd” for details.
+VBoxManage modifyhd; see Section 8.23, “VBoxManage modifyhd” for details.

 An image in multiattach mode can be attached to more than one virtual machine at the same time, even if these machines are running simultaneously.
 For each virtual machine to which such an image is attached, a differencing image is created.
 As a result, data that is written to such a virtual disk by one machine is not seen by the other machines to which the image is attached; each machine creates its own write history of the multiattach image.